general-CbIC/poolex/README.md

 # Poolex

-Pure elixir pool manager.
+Pure elixir pool manager inspired by [poolboy](https://github.com/devinus/poolboy).

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `poolex` to your list of dependencies in `mix.exs`:
+Add `:poolex` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do